 Black-eyed Susans are perfect flowers for drying.

-They press exceptionally well and tend to maintain their vibrant golden yellow color.
+They press exceptionally well and tend to maintain their vibrant golden-yellow color.

-You can also hang full bouquets of the flowers to dry in a cool dark room or closet.
+You can also hang full bouquets of flowers to dry in a cool dark room or closet.
 The flowers will lose some of their vibrancy with this method, but the bouquets, when dried, are lovely.

-You can also preserve both the shape and color of your rudbeckia hirta by drying your flowers and stems in silica gel.
+You can also preserve the shape and color of your rudbeckia hirta by drying your flowers and stems in silica gel.

 Easy Growing Black-Eyed Susans – A Cheap Way for a BIG Display

 There is no better bang for your buck than a packet of black-eyed Susans.
 They are easy to grow and care for, rarely succumb to pests and diseases and get along just fine with a bit of neglect.
+They are also very deer resistant!

-The best part is for the open-pollinated versions of black-eyed Susan like triloba; next year, you can save your seed heads and plant out as many as possible!
+The best part is for the open-pollinated versions of black-eyed Susan like triloba; next year, you can save your seed heads and plant as many as possible!
 Rudbeckia hirta also self-seed readily!

 For the price of a packet of black-eyed Susan seeds in a few years, you could have massive displays of beautifully vibrant yellow petals.